 Have your say about what you just read!
 Leave me a comment in the box below.

 “Hi!
-I’m Bobbie the voice behind Crochet Guru.
-I know what it’s like to be brand new to crochet and have no idea where to begin.
-That’s why I make every effort to create crochet tutorials which provide simple instructions and clear visuals that are directed toward you - the aspiring crocheter!
+I'm Bobbie the voice behind Crochet Guru.
+I know what it's like to be brand new to crochet and have no idea where to start.
+That's why I make every effort to create crochet videos and lessons that provide simple instructions and clear visuals!
+My biggest goal is to direct all of my lessons towards you - the aspiring crocheter!